Lesson Plan - Get It!

 Sometimes they "play" with the events to make a point or develop a theme.
 But the basis of their stories is always real factual events.

 If you could go back to a moment in time, which one would you choose and why?
 Are you stumped?
-Check out this list, Top 100 Events of the Millennium, by Scott Toste, to get some inspiration.
+Check out this LIFE magazine list of the Top 100 Events of the Last Millennium, courtesy of Alan Singer, to get some inspiration.
 Once you have made your selection, write down all that you know about that event, including:

 - people involved